zuccac/Vertical_Ladder/README.md

 Claudio Zucca — `c.zucca@eib.org`

-The views expressed in the associated paper are those of the author and do not represent the views of the European Investment Bank or the Luxembourg School of Business.
+The views expressed in the associated paper are those of the author and do not represent necessarily the views of the European Investment Bank or the Luxembourg School of Business.